kevaleb/marthamadeit/_products/loungers.md

       measurement from your waist to pant hem.
 ---

 The Loungers will have you Wearing Pajamas all Day.
-These are a Relaxed Fit Lounge Pant with a Comfortable Knit Yoga Waistband.&nbsp;
+These are a Relaxed Fit Lounge Pant with a Comfortable Knit Yoga Waistband.